 3. Recording, monitoring and sustainable management of Avifauna species in Aenos National Park

-More than 100 species of avifauna have been recorded in the area of the National Park: Circaetus gallicus Gmelin (short-toed snake eagle), Falco biarmicus Temminck (lanner falcon), Pernis apivorus Linnaeus (honey buzzard), Accipiter gentilis Linnaeus (northern goshawk), Buteo buteo Linnaeus (common buzzard), Alectoris graeca Meisner (rock partridge), Emberiza caesia Cretzschmar (Cretzschmar's bunting), Lanius senator Linnaeus (woodchat shrike) etc. The study conducted by the Management Body in the programming period 2007-2013 (2015) concerned the recording and monitoring of rare and endemic avifauna species thriving in Aenos National Park, within the Special Protection Area, and the two important wetlands of the island (wetland Livadi and Koutavos lagoon).
+More than 100 species of avifauna have been recorded in the area of the National Park: Circaetus gallicus Gmelin (short-toed snake eagle), Falco biarmicus Temminck (lanner falcon), Pernis apivorus Linnaeus (honey buzzard), Accipiter gentilis Linnaeus (northern goshawk), Buteo buteo Linnaeus (common buzzard), Alectoris graeca Meisner (rock partridge), Emberiza caesia Cretzschmar (Cretzschmar's bunting), Lanius senator Linnaeus (woodchat shrike) etc. The study conducted by Management Body of Mt.
+Aenos National Park in the programming period 2007-2013 (2015) concerned the recording and monitoring of rare and endemic avifauna species thriving in Aenos National Park, within the Special Protection Area, and the two important wetlands of the island (wetland Livadi and Koutavos lagoon).

 4. Recording, monitoring and sustainable management of Habitat Types of Aenos National Park